taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/01-introduction.md

 # Redux

 Redux is one of the libraries that helps you implement sophistaicated state management in your applications.
 It goes beyond the local state.
 It is one of the solutions you would take in a scaling application in order to tame the state.
-A React application is a perfect fit for Redux, yet other libraries and frameworks highly adopted it as well.
-To do: last part doesn't make sense.
-What is 'it'?
+A React application is a perfect fit for Redux, yet other libraries and frameworks highly adopted its concepts as well.

 **Why is Redux that popular in the JavaScript community?** In order to answer that question, I have to go a bit into the past of JavaScript applications.
 In the beginning, there was one library to rule them all: jQuery.
 It was mainly used to manipulate the DOM, to amaze with animations and to implement reusable widgets.
 It was the number one library in JavaScript.
 There was no way around it.
 However, the usage of jQuery skyrocketed and applications grew in size, but not in size of HTML and CSS.
 It was the size of code in JavaScript.
 Eventually, the code in those applications became a mess, because there was no proper architecture around it.
 The infamous spaghetti code became a problem in JavaScript applications.